Automatic Order Detection and Restoration Through Systematically Improvable Variational Wave Functions: Results

 With different interaction strengths and system sizes, we find remarkable agreement in the magnetic order between VAFQMC, DMRG, and AFQMC in the top of Fig.~\ref{fig:cyl_local_ord}.
 The variational ansatz for VAFQMC is completely unconstrained by symmetries, yet can nearly recover both translational symmetry in the $y$ direction and symmetry across the middle of the cylinder.
 The corresponding hole densities are shown in bottom of Fig.~\ref{fig:cyl_local_ord}.
 We again see almost complete recovery of the symmetry of the system.
 There is small disagreement between DMRG and AFQMC as to the hole densities at large $U$.
 As DMRG is expected to be nearly exact in these width-4 systems, the discrepancy is likely an indication of small residual bias from the constraint in AFQMC \cite{Qin2016}.
 Remarkably our VAFQMC results are nearly indistinguishable from the DMRG results.
 This extends to other dopings across similar values of $U$ as well (see appendix), and illustrates the predictive power of the VAFQMC method.
 At larger values of $U$, the variational energy from VAFQMC is 1-2\% higher than DMRG and AFQMC.
 These results are a reminder that the total energy, while very important for a variational ansatz, should not be unduly emphasized, and order parameters and correlation functions often provide a more stringent measure of the predictive power of an ansatz.

 We next move beyond width-4 cylinders and consider wider systems, which are important \cite{Xu2022,Xu2023} to access the thermodynamic limit.
 In Fig.~\ref{fig:cyl_x8} a comparison of staggered $S^z$ and hole density between AFQMC and VAFQMC is shown for a $12\times 8$ cylinder with $n=5/6$ density and $U=2,4,6,8$.
 Exceptionally, VAFQMC continues to obtain the correct order and stripe wavelength, with reasonable quantitative agreement with AFQMC.
-Combined the the results for larger periodic cells discussed in the previous section, these results show the promise of the VAFQMC ansatz as a predictive approach for extended two-dimensional systems and beyond.
+Combined the results for larger periodic cells discussed in the previous section, these results show the promise of the VAFQMC ansatz as a predictive approach for extended two-dimensional systems and beyond.

 As mentioned, the projection times are unconstrained as full variational parameters in our approach.
-Unlike the ansatz in Ref.~\cite{sorellaVAFQMC}, a number of solutions have a negative $\tau^l$ value within one of the projector slices, as shown in Fig.~\ref{fig:cyl_times}, similar to that of higher order Trotter expansions \cite{Ostmeyer2023,Janke1992}.
+Unlike the ansatz in Ref.~\cite{sorellaVAFQMC}, a number of solutions have a negative $\tau^l$ value within one of the projector slices, as shown in the left of Fig.~\ref{fig:cyl_times}, similar to that of higher order Trotter expansions \cite{Ostmeyer2023,Janke1992}.
 As both $T^{\sigma l}_{ij}$ and $\tau^l$ can change, we renormalize the $\tau^l$ values by the average value of nearest-neighbor hopping terms $\langle T^{\sigma l}_{\langle ij\rangle}\rangle$ which is almost always $O(-t)$.
 By only considering $\tau^l$ values, we can see that the effect of each time slice is not equivalent over a given $U$.
 As $U$ increases, the value of $\tau^l$ tends to fluctuate between positive and negative.
 We believe this is to effectively `raise the temperature' and broaden the trial wave function in order to (in the next slice) project into the correct manifold.
 For width-4 systems, $|\tau^l|$ values are around $\approx 0.13$ while width-8 systems they are slightly larger at $0.15$ on average, but both width cylinders have slices $l$ where $\tau^l_\sigma \approx 0.25$ for example.
 Width-4 systems also tend to have larger negative $\tau^l_\sigma$, with $\min_{l,\sigma} \tau^l_\sigma \sim -0.2$ for width-4 cylinders and $\min_{l,\sigma} \tau^l_\sigma \sim -0.07$ for width-8.
+We emphasize that while some values of $|\tau^l|$ are quite small, the interaction term remains $O(10^{-1})$ and thus the ansatz is still not reduced to fewer slices.